mlcommons/algorithmic-efficiency/README.md

 You may run into issues with `sudo` and `docker` on a SLURM cluster.
 To run the workloads in a SLURM cluster you can use Apptainer (previously Singularity), see this [section](using-singularity/apptainer-instead-of-docker).
 ### How can I run this on my AWS/GCP/Azure cloud project?
  Depending on your virtual machine, you may have to install install the correct GPU drivers and the NVIDIA Docker toolkit.
 For example, in GCP you will have to do the following.
-1. If you don't have an VM instance yet, we recommmend creating a new Compute Instance with the "Deep Learning on Linux" Image in Boot disk options.
+1. If you don't have a VM instance yet, we recommend creating a new Compute Instance with the "Deep Learning on Linux" Image in Boot disk options.
 2. To install the NVIDIA Docker toolkit, you can use `scripts/cloud-startup.sh` as a startup script for the VM.
 This will automate the installation of the NVIDIA GPU Drivers and NVIDIA Docker toolkit.